SolunarNexus/Minesweeper/README.md

 Here are some additional details about some features

-### Flood-Fill implementation
+### Flood-fill implementation

-When the player is revealing the cell, it can be either mine, or it can be digit, which indicates how many adjacent squares contain mines; if no mines are adjacent, the square becomes blank, and all adjacent squares will be recursively revealed.
+When the player is revealing a cell, it can be either a mine, or it can be a digit, which indicates how many adjacent squares contain mines.
+If no mines are adjacent, the square becomes blank, and all adjacent squares will be recursively revealed.
-The algorithm ends when the adj. cell is a mine.
+The algorithm ends when the adjacent cell is a mine.
 For the implementation, you can use either recursion, or queue or stack.

 In simple terms:
-You will start with the current cell, reveal it, if it is mine end - you revealed the mine.
+You will start with the current cell, reveal it, if it is a mine end - you revealed the mine.
-If there is any neighbour that is mine - stop with the revealing.
-Otherwise, add all other adjacent cells that are not revealed to the stack and then continue (Recursively call yourself on the neighbours).
+If not and there is any neighbour that is mine - stop with the revealing.
+Otherwise, add all other adjacent cells that are not revealed to the stack and then continue (Recursively call on the neighbours).

 ### Flag implementation

-When the player flags a cell it cannot be revealed, the number of flags is infinite (it can be negative).
+When the player flags a cell it cannot be revealed.
+You can place as many flags as you want.
-In order to flag a mine there should be a command that toggles a flag on the cell.
+There should be a command that toggles a flag on the cell.
+After each valid turn, the game updates the indicator of how many mines remain unflagged - however, this number is only the difference between the number of mines in the game and the number of already placed flags, it does not tell the player if a cell with a flag contains a mine.
 The number of flags should be displayed after each valid turn.

-**IMPORTANT**: Flood-Fill reveals also the wrong flags which, so if the cell is wrongly flagged, it should be revealed.
+The game shows the difference between the number of placed flags and the number of mines.
+This number can be negative.

+**IMPORTANT**: Flood-fill also removes wrongly-placed flags.
+If a flagged cell is checked during flood-filling and does not contain a mine, it should be revealed and the flag should be removed.

 [1]: https://en.wikipedia.org/wiki/Minesweeper_(video_game)